“Uh, why are there no vegan dishes?”

 - Venue: select a location that suits the event, guests, and theme

-- Budget: estimate all event expenses and create a budget
+- Budget: estimate all event expenses and create a budget for the project

 - Sponsors: special events can get expensive, and attracting sponsors can help you manage all those costs